New to Facebook ads? Well, you are at the right place.

 In addition, do not miss out on the profile image as well.

 As small as it may be, associating a certain image with a product and or service is essential in establishing a brand and even an agenda.
-Take Rosie the Riveter here, you might not have known who she is but you most likely has seen her iconic red bandana and flannel shirt.
+Take Rosie the Riveter here, you might not have known who she is, but you most likely have seen her iconic red bandana and flannel shirt.
 A representation of gender equality, Rosie has become the iconic emblem of feminism.
-Similarly, stick to one profile image and have it symbolize your business.
-Furthermore, branding is important as it is the very reason that people tend to overpay.

 3. Real-life versus Illustration

-Then again, when it comes to a split-test for the 500+ Facebook Ads image, the one with a real-life image got a higher click rate.
+Then again, when it comes to a split-test for the 500+ Facebook Ads images, the one with a real-life image got a higher click rate.
 Though this can also be said to be contributed by the human element.

 4. The Human Element

-Instead of placing just a picture of your product, why not place an image of people using your product or services.
+Instead of placing just a picture of your product, why not place an image of people using your product or services?
 The human element has been said to be one of the must-haves in an effective advertisement image.

-Just Imagine Mona Lisa and her smile which has won international attention.
+Just imagine Mona Lisa and her smile, which has won international attention.

-5. Number and Colours
+5. Numbers and Colours

-Also, instead of placing a single image, why not try multiple images.
+Also, instead of placing a single image, why not try multiple images?

-Multiple images provide more selections and choices to attract the buyers.
+Multiple images provide more selections and choices to attract buyers.
 If you are not attracted to this coat in black, you might like it more in brown or blue.
 In a way, it is similar to the workings of AKB48.

 As for color choices, remember to avoid blue and white as they are the two main color themes of Facebook itself.
 Also, Canva advises choosing bright and light colors instead of dark colors, the same goes with the filter.